Blockstream/gdk/docs/source/gdk-json.rst

 Login credentials JSON
 ----------------------

+Contains the authentication details used to create and login to a wallet via `GA_register_user` or `GA_login_user`.
+Also returned from `GA_get_credentials` where it contains the credentials used to login, and for Liquid sessions, the element ``"master_blinding_key"`` will be present and hold the wallets master blinding key if it is available.

 To authenticate with a hardware wallet, pass empty JSON and provide :ref:`hw-device`.

 To authenticate with a mnemonic and optional password: